Here's what it's like when President Obama gets mad

 The night before Love’s first official trip as Obama’s “chief of stuff” he made a trip to a local supermarket to buy black and silver Sharpie’s, black pilot G2 Gel Roller pens, Trident chewing gum, and trail mix.

-Love recalls mulling over the plethora of options for trail mix: “Salted or dry roasted?
+Mulling over the plethora of trail mix options Love recalls, “Salted or dry roasted?
 Sweet or spicy?
 With or without dried fruit or candy?
 I realised I hadn’t a clue what the man (Senator Obama) would like.
 I also had an accompanying thought: how much could it possibly matter?
 He’d be grateful regardless, right?”

 Hours later Love flew with the senator on a commercial flight from D.C. to LaGuardia.
 While on the flight Love offered Obama the bag of trail mix.